josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 }
 {% endhighlight%}

 Lines 7-11 setup the munin graphs.
 I like my munin graphs to live at `http://www.mathandpencil.com/munin/`, but it is up to you.
-Also, I recommend adding authenication to munin, as you do not want an bloak with internet access to see your web service metrics.
+Also, I recommend adding authenication to munin, as you do not want any bloak with internet access to see your web service metrics.

 Lines 14-17 are actually added so munin can monitor NGINX so if that is something you are interested in, you should definitely add those also.